pyth-network/pyth-client/doc/getting_started.md

 ```

-This creates two files: `$KDIR/program_key.json` and `$KDIR/mapping_key.json`.
+This creates three files: `$KDIR/mapping_key.json`, `$KDIR/program_key.json`,  and `$KDIR/param_key.json`.

 Once permissioned, you can test your setup by running the test_publish.cpp example program for publishing and subscribing to two test symbols.
 To test publishing on pythnet you need to run:

 ```
-KHOST=44.232.27.44 # or api.devnet.solana.com
+KHOST=44.232.27.44
 ./test_publish -k $KDIR -r $KHOST -t $KHOST
 ```

+The -r and -t options correspond to the locations of required solana validator and pyth_tx server instances.

-The certification environment (pythnet) can be found at the IP address 44.232.27.44.
+The certification environment (pythnet) can be found at the IP address 44.232.27.44 where the test validator and pyth_tx instances run.
 Please also provide to the administrator the IP address you plan to publish to pythnet from so that it can be added to the pythnet firewall.
-Solana devnet can be found at: devnet.solana.com.
-No additional permissioning is required to publish to devnet.

 You can also publish to solana using the pythd server.
 Start up the server using the same key-store directory and host specification: